Plant

 does basil regrow once cut

-How to Cut Basil So It Regrows
+How to Cut Basil So Basil Regrows

+are you worried about does basil grow back after you cut it?
 Basil can be harvested quickly and easily, with two methods available depending on your harvest needs.
 However, be wary not to cut it too close to its base level or you risk significantly hindering its development!

 If you need only a small amount of basil, simply pull some leaves off of the plant with your fingers.
-Take extra care to pinch each leaf at its base where it joins with the plant – otherwise you risk accidentally ripping or breaking off either its leaf or stem!
+Take extra care to pinch each leaf at its base where it joins with the plant, otherwise you risk accidentally ripping or breaking off either its leaf or stem!

 If you want to harvest large amounts of basil at one time, the fastest and easiest way is to cut whole stems off using garden shears or sharp scissors.
 Make sure your cuts fall just above any nodes where two leaves emerge from a single stem.